 If you’d like to have a weekly or monthly set-up as an option at a regular hotel, Soho Asakusa is the place to go.
 They will rent you a room or even mini apartment, complete with a tiny kitchenette.
 The hotel is by no means luxurious, but it’s comfortable enough and includes all the basics.
 One drawback is that Soho Asakusa is 15 minutes away from Iriya Station, which is a little far from Asakusa (it’s about 15 minutes from the hotel to Sensoji Temple).

 Bookings: Soho Asakusa

 Price range: Rates for the apartments start at ¥6,000 a night for one person (it’s around ¥8,000 in total for two people).
 Weekly stays go up from ¥42,500.
 Regular hotel rooms start at ¥5,100 per person per night (add about ¥2,000 to that for a second person).

 Asakusa Central Hotel

-The priciest option on this list, Asakusa Central Hotel costs upwards of 9,000 yen per person per night, but consistently gets rave reviews.
+The priciest option on this list, Asakusa Central Hotel consistently gets rave reviews.
 It’s fairly fancy, with Western-style bedrooms and all the necessary bits and pieces.
 It’s just three minutes from Asakusa Station.
 If you’re a mature traveler with yen to spare, this is a good place to stay.

-Looking for things to do in Asakusa?
+Looking for stuff to see and things to do in Asakusa?
 Make Sensoji Temple your first stop, then try these other free activities.
 You can also take a walking tour that includes Tsukiji and Akihabara, or try your luck at a real escape room.
 Skytree is just across the way, if you’re interested in seeing Tokyo’s tallest tourist trap.
-You might be more interested in a river cruise instead.
+See how to save money at Skytree.

 Think you’d prefer to stay somewhere else?
 Check out our full accommodation guide or our where to stay in Tokyo article on all the best neighborhoods.